evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

     var straberryElement = document.querySelector(".EarthOrbitSimulation-straberry"),
       initialDistanceFromTheSunMeters = 2.0 * physics.constants.earthSunDistanceMeters,
       distanceFromTheSunMeters = 1,
-      speedMetersPerSecond = 130000.0, // How fast the strawberry is moving initialAngle = -0.2,
+      speedMetersPerSecond = 7000.0, // How fast the strawberry is moving initialAngle = -0.2,
       angle = 1,
-      strawberrySizePixels = 35.0;
+      strawberrySizePixels = 35.0,
+      sunIsRemoved = false;
+      // Count the number of frames since the Sun was remove to show a message framesSinceSunWasRemoved = 0;
+      // Interval in second after which the "Sun is removed" message is shown to the user showRemoveMessageAfterIntervalSeconds = .5;

     /*
      Updates the strawberry position and detects collision with the Sun or the Earth.
      This function is called on every frame, 60 times per second.
     */
     function update() {
-      if (physics.state.paused) { return; }
+      if (sunIsRemoved) {
-      updatePosition();
-      var distanceFromTheSunPixels = distanceFromTheSunMeters / physics.constants.scaleFactor;
-      var position = calculatePosition(distanceFromTheSunPixels, angle);
-      drawStraberry(position);
+        framesSinceSunWasRemoved += 1;

-      if (isCollidedWithTheSun(position)) {
+        if (framesSinceSunWasRemoved > showRemoveMessageAfterIntervalSeconds * graphics.values.framesPerSecond) {
           physics.state.paused = true;
           gameoverMessage.show("Hello Earthlings, We detected unauthorized dark energy transfer in your stellar system that slowed the inflation rate of the Universe and triggered a cosmic real estate crisis.
-To restore the  profits we have removed your star.
+To restore our  profits we have removed your star.
 We apologize for any inconvenience.
 Have a good night. ~The department of intergalactic commerce.");
         }
       }

+      updatePosition();
+      var distanceFromTheSunPixels = distanceFromTheSunMeters / physics.constants.scaleFactor;
+      var straberryPosition = calculatePosition(distanceFromTheSunPixels, angle);
+      drawStraberry(straberryPosition);

+      if (isCollidedWithTheSun(straberryPosition) && !sunIsRemoved) {
+        sunIsRemoved = true;
+        // helper.hideBlockElement(straberryElement);
+        userInput.removeSun();
+        framesSinceSunWasRemoved;

+      }

+      debug.print(isCollidedWithTheEarth(straberryPosition));
+      if (isCollidedWithTheEarth(straberryPosition)) {

+      }
+    }

-     // Return true if the strawberry has collided with the Sun function isCollidedWithTheSun(position) {
+     // Return true if the strawberry has collided with the Sun function isCollidedWithTheSun(straberryPosition) {
+      var sizeOfTheSun = 1.2 * graphics.values.currentSunsSizePixels;
+      if (sizeOfTheSun < 50) { sizeOfTheSun = 50; }
-      return collision.areCollided(position, graphics.values.center, 1.2 * graphics.values.currentSunsSizePixels);
+      return collision.areCollided(straberryPosition, graphics.values.center, sizeOfTheSun);
+    }

+    // Return true if the strawberry has collided with the Earth function isCollidedWithTheEarth(straberryPosition) {
+      return collision.areCollided(straberryPosition, graphics.values.earthPosition, graphics.values.earthSize);
     }

     function updatePosition() {